The Alberta Municipal Services Corporation (AMSC) works with municipalities across Alberta to design and deliver the Clean Energy Improvement Program.

 Alberta’s Clean Energy Improvement Program (CEIP) provides municipalities the opportunity to offer competitive financing to property owners for energy efficiency and renewable energy upgrades.
 CEIP covers up to 100 per cent of project costs and offers convenient repayment through property owners’ regular property tax bill.

-This innovative financing approach, also known as Property Assessed Clean Energy (PACE), is garnering successful results in municipalities across Canada and the United States.
+This innovative financing approach, also known as Property Assessed Clean Energy (PACE), is garnering successful results in municipalities across Canada.

 Why should your municipality participate?